GoniBM/gonibm.github.io/_portfolio/portfolio-2.md

 </div>

 ## Initial Sketching and Design of Shoulder Belt Pocketing:

+As part of the rules, the shoulder belts for the driver that loop over a member of the firewall plane must be pocketed, while keeping the firewall sealed.
+After some sketching and design review I narrowed down to this design.

 <div style="display: flex; gap: 2rem; justify-content: center;">

   <figure style="text-align: center;">